- Foreign transaction fees

 If you’re looking to transfer an existing balance to another card, try the

 When you sign up, you get a promotional rate of 0% for 10 months.

 Once the promotion period is up, there’s a permanently low interest rate of 12.99% if you haven’t finished paying off your balance.

 The balance transfer fee is 3% of the total amount being transferred, with a minimum charge of $7.50.
 If you live in Quebec, there’s no balance transfer fee for this card.

 For a lower balance transfer fee, the

 Going over your card limit is a mistake anyone can make.
-Avoid as much damage as possible to your score and protect yourself with a card that’s got your back.
+Avoid as much damage as possible to your score and avoid a pesky fee while you’re at it (usually $29).

 Late payment fee